Yuta12342/Action-Engine-OLD/README.md

+# Friday Night Funkin' - Action Engine
+Engine built off Psych Engine EK to add more LUA and Softcoded Functionality into the game... plus KEYS!

+## Current plans for Engine:
+* Softcoded Options for LUA Scripts
+* JSON Menu Editing
+* Better Character Editor
+* Multi-Engine Mod Support
+* Stage Editor
+* Gimmick Notes (A Special type of Custom Note that acts outside of the chart for easier porting to other engines) with Custom Notetype support.
+* Streamer VS Chat - with LUA Support.
+* Better Chart Editor functionality - Better Section Management - Chart Offset - Deletion/Addition of Sections
+* Slightly more informative Crash Handler
+* kill the fish
+* (More ideas coming!)

+# Original Engine Info for Psych Engine

 # Friday Night Funkin' - Psych Engine
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.